 - St Malo: 0033 299 406161

-All our ferries have had lifts fitted which are reserved for the use of passengers with wheelchairs, pushchairs or reduced mobility.
-On each of the fast ferries there is a small lift from the car deck to the recommended passenger seating areas, and on the Commodore Clipper there is a lift which allows access to all passenger areas of the ship.
-In the event of a lift breaking down, stair climbing devices may be used to move passengers who use wheelchairs from the car decks to the passenger cabin.
+All our ferries have had lifts fitted which are reserved for the use of guests with wheelchairs, pushchairs or reduced mobility.
+On each of the fast ferries there is a small lift from the car deck to the recommended guest seating areas, and on the Commodore Clipper there is a lift which allows access to all guest areas of the ship.
+In the event of a lift breaking down, stair climbing devices may be used to move guests who use wheelchairs from the car decks to the guest cabin.

 Condor Vitesse/Condor Express/Condor Rapide